galadriann/e3v3se-orca-profile/README.md

     - Effectively you should now see the nozzle draw its prime line within the graphic on the build-plate (draws it longer) meaning any brims or skirts should no longer interfere with the priming line.

-  - I HIGHLY ADVISE TO ADJUST YOUR OWN FILAMENT PROFILES!!
+  - I HIGHLY ADVISE TO ADJUST YOUR OWN FILAMENT PROFILES!! (and x-y hole/contour compensation)
   - These profiles work for me and haven't had any issues - always watch your first layer, if it's not perfect, the rest of your print wont be :)